CumulusNetworks/docs/content/cumulus-linux-519/Layer-3/Routing/Equal-Cost-Multipath-Load-Sharing.md

 ### Link Utilization

 Link utilization, when crossing a threshold, is one of the parameters in the adaptive routing decision.
 The default link utilization threshold percentage on an interface is 70.
-If you enable the adaptive routing `custom-profile`, you can change the percentage to a value between 1 and 100.
+If you enable the adaptive routing `profile-custom`, you can change the percentage to a value between 1 and 100.

 Link utilization is off by default; you must enable the global link utilization setting to use the link utilization thresholds set on adaptive routing interfaces.
 You cannot enable or disable link utilization per interface.

 {{%notice note%}}
-- You can enable link utilization only when you enable the adaptive routing `custom-profile`.
+- You can enable link utilization only when you enable the adaptive routing `profile-custom`.
 {{%/notice%}}

 {{< tabs "TabID624 ">}}